ntampellini/TSCoDe/README.md

 - **ROTRANGE**  - Manually specify the rotation range to be explored around the structure pivot.
 Only applies to "cyclical" embeds.
 Default is 45.
 Syntax: `ROTRANGE=45`

 - **STEPS** - Manually specify the number of steps to be taken in scanning rotations.
-The rotation range to be explored is +-`ROTRANGE` degrees.
-For cyclical embeds,  it is scanned in `2*STEPS+1` steps.
-Therefore, a value of `STEPS=6` will perform 7.5 degrees turns.
+For cyclical and chelotropic embeds, the rotation range to be explored is +-`ROTRANGE` degrees and it is scanned in `2*STEPS+1` steps.
+Therefore, the default value of `STEPS=6` will perform 7.5 degrees turns.
+For string embeds, the range to be explored is the full 360°, and

 - **BYPASS** - Debug keyword.
 Used to skip all pruning steps and directly output all the embedded geometries.